-- Safeguarding and child protection policies and procedures that are consistent with Lambeth Safeguarding Children Partnership (LSCP) procedures. - A staff code of conduct policy including policies covering staff/pupil relationships and communication and staff use of social media. - A senior member of staff is appointed as the Designated Safeguarding Lead (DSL) with responsibilities for carrying out the statutory duties as set out in this policy. - A designated teacher for Looked After and Post Looked After Children
+- Safeguarding and child protection policies and procedures that are consistent with Lambeth Safeguarding Children Partnership (LSCP) procedures. - A staff behaviour policy (code of conduct) policy including policies covering acceptable use of technologies, staff/pupil relationships and communication and staff use of social media. - Appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions to help identify the risk of abuse and neglect and exploitation.
+The school will hold more than one emergency contact number for each pupil. - There are procedures in place to manage safeguarding concerns, or allegations against staff (including supply staff and volunteers) that might indicate they would pose a risk of harm to children. - A senior member of staff is appointed as the Designated Safeguarding Lead (DSL) with responsibilities for carrying out the statutory duties as set out in this policy. - A designated teacher for Looked After and Post Looked After Children